What Is a Stakeholder?

 Part of BoD

-Stakeholders can direct the teams in an organization since they are regularly in touch with the board of directors.
-The stakeholders can easily handle teams such as HR and development.
+These people can direct the teams in an organization since they are regularly in touch with the board of directors.
+They can easily handle teams such as HR and development.

 Product management software like Chisel assists you in team alignment by providing several tools that ensure every team member is on the same page.

-Sometimes stakeholders can add or subtract the investment they’ve made in the company, affecting the share pricing in the market, therefore, turning the cards on their side.
+Sometimes they can add or subtract the investment they’ve made in the company, affecting the share pricing in the market, therefore, turning the cards on their side.

 Makes Informed Decisions